 - Earn credits that can be applied toward a doctorate at CalSouthern or another institution*

 - Gain knowledge and expertise at the highest academic level in a topic of particular interest

 Choose any of the doctoral courses offered by the CalSouthern’s School of Business.
 You’ll find a vast selection of subjects available, on topics as diverse as leadership, technology management, statistics, organizational development, finance, consumer behavior and supply chain management.

 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A master’s degree is not required to take doctoral-level courses.
 (However, if you wish to commit to CalSouthern’s Doctor of Business Administration program, a master’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 MIS 87510 Technology Concepts for Managers

-This course studies the role of information technology in operations, decision making, and learning in organizations.
-The premise being that possessing adequate knowledge of technology is a pre-requisite for a successful manager.
+This course studies the role of information technology in organizational operations, decision-making, and learning, all under the premise that possessing adequate knowledge of technology is a prerequisite for a successful manager.
 The course explores the dynamic links between technology and business strategies.
-Topics reviewed are technology life cycles, mapping, core competence and competition assessment, as well as internal and external technology transfer.Learning Outcomes:
+Topics reviewed include technology life cycles, mapping, core competence, and competition assessment, as well as internal and external technology transfer.Learning Outcomes: